camunda/camunda-docs/docs/guides/getting-started-orchestrate-apis.md

 <span class="badge badge--beginner">Beginner</span>
 <span class="badge badge--medium">Time estimate: 15 minutes</span>

 This guide will walk you through working with a REST Connector task as a first time Camunda 8 user.
+The REST Connector is a [protocol Connector](/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview.md#protocol-connectors), where you can make a request to a REST API and use the response in the next steps of your process.

 :::note
 New to Connectors?
-Review our [introduction to Connectors](/docs/components/connectors/introduction.md) to get familiar with their capabilities.
+Review our [introduction to Connectors](/docs/components/connectors/introduction.md) to get familiar with their capabilities, and have a closer look at all of the available [out-of-the-box Connectors](/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview.md).
 :::

 A **Connector** is a reusable building block that performs integration with an external system to orchestrate and complete work.
 For example, you can notify of pending or completed processes through communication tools such as [Slack](/docs/components/connectors/out-of-the-box-connectors/slack.md) or [Microsoft Teams](/docs/components/connectors/out-of-the-box-connectors/microsoft-teams.md), and create or update records in enterprise business systems.